Aphris-Karu/Free-Corrade-AI/README.md

 * /brain contains the rivescripts for the brain
 * /lists contain list of data that the brain can use.
 * bot-ai.pl is the main perl brain
-* Makefile will creat a docker file and push it to the regestry of your choice
+* Makefile will create a docker file and push it to the registry of your choice
 * Dockerfile is the Docker build file to build the perl container.

 The bot expects communications to be in the same format as SL communications.
-Thus it sould he
+Thus it should he

 SLFIRST SLLAST: Message

-Thus all Rive script entries sould start with
+Thus all Rive script entries should start with

 \+ _ [*]